end2endzone/end2endzone-hugo/content/blog/2016-03-30-rcreceiversignal-an-arduino-library-for-retreiving-the-rc-transmitter-value-from-an-rc-receiver-pulse.md

 The following arduino library was written to use the findings found during the _**[Mapping RC Transmitter PWM signal to actual transmitter values](/mapping-rc-transmitter-pwm-signal-to-actual-transmitter-values/){.row-title}**_&nbsp;article.
 All results were wrapped into a library for ease of use.

-The RcReceiverSignal is an arduino library that allows one to read a signal sent from a Remote Controlled (RC) receiver.<!--more-->
+The RcReceiverSignal is an arduino library that allows one to read a signal sent from a Remote Controlled (RC) receiver.

 Skip to the [download section](#Download) for quick download.